Listen to or download this article:

 As complications arise and Nicolai’s cover is compromised, the two agents are forced to flee both the Kremlin guards and Yuri, heading south toward Istanbul.
 Whether or not the spiritual power of the cross is real, there’s no questioning they face danger at every turn.
 As Kraft continues to unravel the history of the cross and its connection to Rasputin, she decides she can only trust herself to choose where the relic will finally be safe.

-The Byzantine Cross stands for more than a simple artifact.
+The Byzantine Cross stands for more than a simple relic.

 Like the Holy Grail in Indiana Jones, it symbolizes the collision of ancient beliefs and the desire for power, something to be feared and revered by those who pursue it.
 Weigel weaves in themes of loyalty and doubt as Kraft tries to discover what this power might mean, and who she can trust to help her.